nh-server/switch-guide/docs/homebrew/edizon.md

 **EdiZon overlay**

-EdiZon also offers a Tesla-Menu overlay, however, the official EdiZon overlay is no longer maintained and will result in Atmosphere crashing when trying to use the EdiZon overlay on firmware version 16.0.0+.
+EdiZon also offers a Tesla-Menu overlay, however, the official EdiZon overlay is no longer maintained and will result in Atmosphère crashing when trying to use the EdiZon overlay on firmware version 16.0.0+.

 The maintained EdiZon overlay can be found [here](https://github.com/proferabg/EdiZon-Overlay/releases).